Why the Alibaba share price stands to gain from COVID-19

 That’s according to IG Asia analyst Reo Liao, who wrote that the ‘coronavirus will be an adversity, but also an opportunity for Alibaba’.

-‘Because of the need to isolate human contact, Alibaba has observed noticeable increment in average basket size under its two fresh food brand, Freshippo and Taoxianda, during the coronavirus outbreak period,’ Liao wrote in a client note on Monday 17 February.
+‘Because of the need to isolate human contact, Alibaba has observed noticeable increment in average basket size under its two fresh food brands, Freshippo and Taoxianda, during the coronavirus outbreak period,’ Liao wrote in a client note on Monday 17 February.

-‘Alibaba believed that it was due to consumers’ migration to online purchasing of fresh goods and daily necessities, that resulted in a significant increase in grocery online shopping,’ he added.
+‘Alibaba believed that it was due to consumers’ migration to online purchasing of fresh goods and daily necessities that resulted in a significant increase in grocery online shopping,’ he added.

 Hong Kong-based Morningstar equity analyst Chelsey Tam also shared a similar sentiment in a research paper sent out earlier this week.
 She wrote that the main long-term beneficiaries of the coronavirus outbreak are likely to be ‘Chinese internet firms with online products and services that are not yet well penetrated, as they could see an increase in users’.

 E-commerce, online video, and cloud computing to see revenue growth

 Such firms include e-commerce platforms and digital services like Alibaba, which she noted are not yet widely used in lower-tier cities and rural areas.
 Like Liao, she theorised that the virus outbreak would actually result in faster and higher adoption rates in the long run, with more people now staying at home.

 The three areas that she singled out for positive impact during what has been a tumultuous period for many businesses are: e-commerce, cloud computing, and online video.

 E-commerce, Tam noted, could see a 64% upside to revenue, on the basis that there would be a positive spike in demand for online shopping, especially for groceries, as more people stay away from public places.